SQL-Academy/en.sql-academy/course/module-1/document-oriented-databases/article.md

+---
+meta:
+    title: 'Document-oriented databases'
+    description: 'Definition of document-oriented databases, examples of data storage, features, and a rating of popular document-oriented DBMS.'
+---

 # Document-oriented databases

 > Document-oriented databases are a type of database designed to store and query data in the form of documents, similar to JSON.